 Anxiety and Attention

 Another thing to consider regarding how your memory is affected by anxiety is your ability to maintain attention.
-Attention is needed in order for your mind to transfer and store things in your memory.
+At a minimum, attention is needed for your mind to transfer and store items in your memory.
 Normally, if you are attending to something, it is stored in your working memory and then moved into your long-term memory for you to be able to use it at a later time.
 If you aren’t paying attention to what is happening, it will not make it into your working memory and therefore has no chance of even being stored as a memory for later use.
-Anxiety can be very distracting and decrease your attention to what is happening around you.
-This is another way that it can affect your memory.

 Anxiety, Sleep, and Memory